Geodego/data_engineering_azure/3-data_lakes_and_lakehouses/4-azure_databricks.md

   - click on the cluster name and use `Terminate` button to turn off the cluster.
   - It doesn't mean that the cluster is deleted, it just means that it is turned off and you're not being charged for it.

+#### Writing Spark Scripts in Databricks

+Azure databricks has a native distributed file storage called Databricks File System or **DBFS** you can read and write from.
+An easy way to experiment and do developmental work is to upload files to DBFS through the workspace, and write data back to it.
+You can manage the DBFS through the workspace as well.

+The DBFS also provides native table storage and a file format for Delta lake to use when developing a Delta lakehouse solution

+Some useful functions for working with data within Databricks are read, write, and saveAsTable.
+- Read: `spark.read.format`
+- Write: `<dataframe>.write.format`.
+To write a file to Delta, and to overwrite in case there's already sata in:
+`df.write.format("delta").mode("overwrite").save("/delta/data")`
+- Save Dataframe: `saveAsTable`: `df.write.format("delta").mode("overwrite").saveAsTable("datatable")`

+By selecting the format of read, and write operations, files can be read from and written to the DBFS in various formats such as csv or to and from Delta Lake using the “delta” format.

+Similarly, dataframes can be saved to Delta Lake simply by using the saveAsTable function and providing a table name for the data.
+To start working with data in Databricks:
+- Select `Workspace` from the left-hand navigation.
+- Under `Shared`, clock on the down arrow select `Create` and then `Notebook`.
+- Give it a name and select the language you want to use (here Python) and choose the cluster you want to use to run the notebook.
+- Now, any time you want to return to this notebook, you can select it from the left-hand navigation under `Workspace`, `Shared`, and the name of the notebook.
+- On the top of the screen, you can see the name of the cluster you are using.
+If the cluster is not running, you can click on the `Start Cluster` button to start it.
+- To confirm that data has been saved go to the `Data` tab on the left-hand navigation:
+  - under the `Database Tables` section, you can see the table you created using the `saveAsTable` function.
+  - under the `DBFS` section, you can see the file you created using the `save` function.
+These files are stored in the parquet format in the DBFS.
+- In order to be able to see the DBFS button at the top of the screen, you need to make a configuration change in your Azure Databricks workspace.
+To do this:
+  - Go to `settings`, `admin console`, `Workspace settings`.
+  - scroll to `Advanced` and find the setting named `DBFS file browser` and make sure it is set to `Enabled`.